OFS/opae-sdk/doc/src/fpga_tools/qsfpinfo/qsfpinfo.md

 qsfpinfo prints QSFP EEPROM information for QSFP modules present in cards with qsfp feature (id 0x13) e.g. N6010, N6011, using the qsfp-mem driver.

+qsfpinfo only prints QSFP EEPROM information if OPAE-SDK is compiled with  "-DOPAE_WITH_QSFPINFO_QSFPPRINT=ON".
 ## EXAMPLES  ##

 ```sh